Back to blog

 Face and scalp reflexology, although less common than foot reflexology, can offer unique benefits for relaxation and rejuvenation.
 By applying gentle pressure to reflex points on the face and scalp, reflexologists can stimulate blood circulation and promote a sense of deep relaxation.

-See also The Amazing Benefits of Reflexology
+See also The Benefits of Reflexology Self-Treatment

 7. Reflexology Precautions